linode/docs/docs/guides/websites/cms/wordpress/how-to-secure-wordpress/index.md

 To set up 2FA, you need to install a 2FA plugin for WordPress.
 There are plenty of options that exist; this example uses the plugin [2FAS Light - Google Authenticator](https://wordpress.org/plugins/2fas-light/).

 1. Download and install the plugin into your WordPress installation.
+For detailed instructions, see [installing plugins](https://wordpress.org/support/article/managing-plugins/#installing-plugins).

 1. After installing the plugin, all you need to do is scan the QR code with an authenticator app on your mobile device, a popular option is Google Authenticator.